 The facility assessment includes several projects with energy savings.
-Estimates indicate that the College will save \$320,000 annually in utility costs for the next 20 years by replacing the existing HVAC system with an energy efficient, sustainable system at our Main Building on the Benton Harbor Campus; this work is currently under construction, for completion March 2020.
+Estimates indicate that the College will save \$320,000 annually in utility costs for the next 20 years by replacing the existing HVAC system with an energy efficient, sustainable system at our Main Building on the Benton Harbor Campus.
+Evaluation of this operational savings begins in September 2020.

-The College has also begun an Energy Upgrade and Modernization project, which will reduce energy and operational inefficiencies in the Mendel Center.
+The College completed an Energy Upgrade and Modernization project, which will reduce energy and operational inefficiencies in the Mendel Center.
 Original infrastructure dates to 1991.
 Infrastructure improvements project annual utility savings of approximately \$92,000, and operational savings of \$17,000 for the next 20 years.
-Project completion will be Spring 2020.
+Evaluation of this operational savings begins in September 2020.